-Believe it or not, legally in Belgium you can have a verbal or written rental agreement.
-However, as most people are likely to get, or insist upon, a written agreement, we’re focusing our posts about rental agreements on that.
+Believe it or not, legally you can have a verbal or written rental agreement in Ghent.
+However, as most people are likely to get, or insist upon, a written agreement, we’re focusing our posts about rental agreements in Ghent on that.
 This overview covers what you can expect to see in a contract, as well as extra documents or things that need to happen when you rent a place in Belgium.
 The information in this post, and linked-to posts, is taken from the Belgian Rental Law (available in Dutch here).

-By rental agreement we refer not just to one document that you might call a contract, but also to supporting documents.
+By ‘rental agreements in Ghent’ we refer not just to one document that you might call a contract, but also to supporting documents.
 The following list covers everything that the bundle of paperwork needed to rent a place must contain:

 - The identity of the parties, so the landlord and the tenant.

 - The duration of the agreement.
 If one isn’t specified, it is automatically a 9-year contract.